 Result Table for best k-NN and SVM setups

 The best k-NN setup is to choose k = 3, while the best SVM setup is to choose a polynomial kernel, with degree = 3, gamma = 0.1 and C = 0.1.
-The table indicates that, under the best settings and with the PCA feature extraction, the k-NN ran time faster than the SVM, while the SVM performed slightly better on the accuracy than the k-NN.
+The table indicates that, under the best settings and with the PCA feature extraction, the k-NN ran four times faster than the SVM, while the SVM performed slightly better on the accuracy than the k-NN.

 The confusion matrix for best k-NN predictions shows that 97.02% predictions are correct, while 49 of 9s are classified as 4, 40 of 8s are classified as 3, and 40 of 5s are classified as 3, which are similar intuitively.

 The confusion matrix for best SVM predictions shows that 98.24% predictions are correct, while 17 of 9s are classified as 4, 14 of 3s are classified as 2, and 11 of 9s are classified as 8.
-The most wrong predictions of 9s are similar no matter with the k-NN and the SVM, while the remaining of SVM seem to be less intuitive as those of the k-NN.
+The most wrong predictions of 9s are similar no matter with the k-NN and the SVM, while the remaining mis-classifications of SVM seem to be less intuitive as those of the k-NN.

 References